pudly/schmopera-hugo/content/articles/talking-with-singers-gerald-finely.md

 \- **Iago gains trust of Cassio, Rodrigo, Desdemona**

 \- "Whoever he's with, he's absolutely their equal or has a reqlationship on their terms"

-\- "That's what I love about playing a part like that, because he's alwasy adjusting his demeanour, depending on who he's with"

 \- **In the Credo: "He is alone and he reveals the snake or the worminess"